Moon2Di/documentation/en/blockchain-services/emerdns/emerdns-introduction.md

 "value" : "~/TXT=~*This is text, Hello!*2nd text/MX=gmail.com:33,mx.microsoft.com:66/CNAME=emc.cc.st/A=192.168.0.100,127.0.0.1"
 ```

-In the last example we've demonstrated the usage of a [MX record](https://en.wikipedia.org/wiki/MX_record).
+In the last example we've demonstrated the usage of a <a target="_blank" rel="nofollow" href="https://en.wikipedia.org/wiki/MX_record">MX record</a>.
 The value of MX
 contains a mail exchanger reference and priority, separated by a colon ":".
 If priority is omitted, the default value is 1.

 Also, intentionally omitted in the last example is a TTL record.
 The default value for TTL is 24 hours.